Jakjm/Rusttracer/README.md

 This format is not very space efficient as it stores the colour of every single pixel without compression.
 Thus an additional .png image (which is more space efficient) will be created at the same path with the last three characters replaced by png.

-The description file may contain any number of lines that describe lights, spheres and cubes.
+The description file may contain any number of lines that describe lights, spheres, tetrahedrons, dodecahedrons and cubes.
 A line describing a light is as follows:

 	LIGHT name x y z r g b

 The light is located at (*x*,*y*,*z*) in the scene.
 The values of *r*, *g*, and *b* are between 0 and 1 and give the colour of the light in red, green and blue respectively.
-The value of *name* for lights, spheres and cubes is meant to be a label which could be used for debugging in the future but it is not currently used.
+The value of *name* for lights and shapes is meant to be a label which could be used for debugging in the future but it is not currently used.

 A line describing a sphere is as follows: